TylrPopcorn/TylrPopcorn/README.md

 -----
 Hello.

 I like to spend the majority of my time coding and thinking outside of the box.
 I enjoy things related to game development and web development.
 I find the two topics very interesting and fun.
-I am currently pursuing a career as a Full-Stack Web Developer.

 This is where I put some of my public code.
 This would include things I have just learned,